United States Post Office (Leland, Mississippi)

-The U.S. Post Office is a historic building in Leland, Mississippi, USA.
+The U.S. Post Office is a historic building in Leland, Mississippi, United States.

 Location

-The building is located at 204 North Broad Street in Leland, a small town in Washington County, Mississippi, in the Southern United States.
+The building is located at 204 North Broad Street in Leland, a small town in Washington County, Mississippi.

 History

 The building was completed in 1938.
 It was designed in the Colonial Revival architectural style.
 In 1940, Stuart R. Purser painted a mural inside the building.

 Architectural significance

 It has been listed on the National Register of Historic Places since April 21, 1983.